TruebitProtocol/truebit-eth/README.md

 * 5: uint8 `tableSize`: depth of Merkle tree for the call table
 * 6: uint8 `callSize`: depth of Merkle tree for the call stack

-When calling `vmParameters` from web3.js, the created dictionary will automatically contain the above parameter names as attributes.

 ### Reading file metadata

 The following methods retrieve metadata from files of any type.